Polynomial $\chi$-binding functions for $t$-broom-free graphs: Introduction

 \begin{question} [Schiermeyer and Randerath \cite{Schiermeyer-Randerath2019}] Does there exist a polynomial $\chi$-binding function for the family of chair-free graphs? \end{question}

-It is also mentioned in \cite{KKS2021+} that Sivaraman conjectured a quadratic upper bound for the smallest $\chi$-binding function for the class of chair-free graphs.
 There has been recent work on polynomial $\chi$-binding functions for certain subclasses of chair-free graphs.
 See \cite{CHKK2021+, KKS2021+}, where the chair graph is referred to as a \textit{fork} graph.
 In this paper, we show that the class of $t$-broom-free graphs is polynomially $\chi$-bounded.